beyondkmp/win-verify-signature/README.md

 About
 =====

-Check the signature of an _executable_ file using the WinVerifyTrust API.
+Check the signature of an _executable_ file using the WinVerifyTrust API

 Example
 =======